biomoff/UoA_Metagenomics_Workshop/README.md

 ```

 At this point you might normally start creating your environments with the software packages and dependencies that you intend to use.
 However, Metawrap and METABOLIC are a bit complicated and rely on setting some paths to databases as well as running some setup scripts, which would take too long to do here.
-A separate Markdown document (@ name.md) is provided for those who wish to do this themselves at a later date.
+A separate Markdown document (@ name.md) will be provided at a later date for those who wish to do this themselves at a later date.